odd/akkax-scheduling/README.md

 ```

 Three scheduled message queue implementations are provided:
-* MemoryScheduledMessageQueue - In memory queue which is not durable
+* MemorySchedulingQueue - In memory queue which is not durable
-* MapDBScheduledMessageQueue - Backed by a MapDB map which is made durable via files
+* MapDBSchedulingQueue - Backed by a MapDB map which is made durable via files
-* SqlScheduledMessageQueue - Backed by any SQL capable database
+* SqlSchedulingQueue - Backed by any SQL capable database

-To implement your own queue you need to implement the ScheduledMessageQueue trait.
+To implement your own scheduling queue you need to implement the SchedulingQueue trait.